 Hosting is a foundational component of your site.
-A good hosting team can help guide and support you through big changes such as Google’s upcoming algorithm change that will incorporate Core Web Vitals.
+A good hosting team can help guide and support you through big changes, such as Google’s upcoming algorithm change incorporating Core Web Vitals.
 Your host can make optimizations where needed, provide advice and support on themes and plugins, and much more.

 A good host is not the only decision you’ll make on your Core Web Vitals improvement journey, but it is certainly an important step.
 And it’s certainly one that can support you through that entire process.– Scott Stapley, CEO & Co-Founder of BigScoots

 Hosting & Core Web Vitals: quality hosting can reduce loading time and increase site responsiveness